tootsie60/madeindreams/README.md

 ### Hello World!

-If you see this page it's probably because your code isn't working so you came and grabed mine!
+If you see this page, it's probably because your code isn't working so you came and grabbed mine!

 Hope you enjoy it!